risingwavelabs/risingwave-docs/docs/ingest/data-ingestion.md

     - [Modify source or table schemas](/ingest/modify-schemas.md)
     - [Ingest additional fields with INCLUDE clause](/ingest/include-clause.md)

-- To learn about how to ingest data from a particular source, see [Data ingestion guides](/docs/current/sources).
+- To learn about how to ingest data from a particular source, see specific [Data ingestion guides](/docs/current/sources).